dojo/docs/dojox/analytics/Urchin.rst

        tracker.trackPageView("/some-otherURL");
    });

-This is provided only as a convenience, and to have a reliable way of being alerted when Google Ananlytics is ready.
+This is provided only as a convenience, and to have a reliable way of being alerted when Google Analytics is ready.

 You can also do this as a shorthand, too.
 If you want to prevent the automatic tracking, and only track a custom-ajax page onload: